 Well, I forget she’s there.

 I know.
 I know.
 But she scared the heck out of me.
 And then, to make matters worse, I didn’t remember Pocahontas.
-It happened every single time I opened that door. <laughter> Every time.
-Middle of the night, I got up to the bathroom and I was terrified that there was somebody standing there watching me sleep, because Pocahontas was like right there.
+It happened every single time I opened that door.

 And the other fun part is I have one of those ridiculous Chewbacca masks.
 So usually I hang the ridiculous Chewbacca mask on the top of Pochahontas.
 You actually missed that part of it, which makes it even more entertaining.